 Anthony McIntyre (right) outside his cellblock with Pat Livingstone in 1992

-On the 21st July 1972 the Provisional IRA detonated 19 bombs across Belfast in the space of an hour.
+On July 21, 1972, the Provisional IRA detonated 19 bombs across Belfast in the span of an hour.
 Known as Bloody Friday, the attacks claimed the lives of nine people and injured 130 others.
 At the time, it was one of the most violent acts that had happened during the Troubles.
-If you were the one that planned it, you’d probably want to keep quiet, right?
+If you were the one who planned it, you’d probably want to keep quiet, right?

-Three decades later, the man who claimed to have done so felt differently.
-Speaking to researchers behind the “Boston College Tapes” who were compiling an oral history of the Troubles, Brendan Hughes, former Officer Commanding of the IRA’s Belfast Brigade admitted to being in charge.
+Three decades later, the man who claims to have been behind that day felt differently.
+Speaking to researchers who were compiling the “Boston College Tapes,” an oral history of the Troubles, Brendan Hughes, former officer commanding of the IRA’s Belfast Brigade, admitted to being in charge.

-Part of the reason for him doing so was that his interviewers – academics based at Boston University between 2001 and 2006 – had been given cast iron guarantees from their institution that testimonies from their work would not be published until after their subjects – republican and loyalist paramilitaries – were dead and that the police and politicians would never be allowed access to them.
+Part of the reason behind his decision to revisit the past was that his interviewers—academics based at Boston College between 2001 and 2006—had been given guarantees from their institution that testimonies from their work would not be published until after their subjects, who were republican and loyalist paramilitaries, were dead and that the police and politicians would never be allowed access to them.
 The promise didn’t quite work out.

 I spoke to one of the three men behind these tapes, Anthony McIntyre, himself a former commander in the IRA.
-Speaking from his home in the Republic of Ireland, he told me more about his background, and why, as a former Provo, he decided to create an archive of people admitting to committing grizzly acts of political violence in the first place.
+Speaking from his home in the Republic of Ireland, he told me more about his background, and why, as a former Provo, he decided to create an archive of people admitting to grizzly acts of political violence.

 I joined in 1973 when I turned 16.
-I’m from South Belfast and I didn’t come from a republican background, but I romanticised the movement nonetheless.
+I’m from South Belfast, and I didn’t come from a republican background, but I romanticized the movement nonetheless.
 Growing up, you’d see people being arrested or shot in the street.
-If a foreign army did the same in London, what people who lived there do?
+If a foreign army did the same in London, what would people who lived there do?